oracle/fastr/documentation/dev/ffi.md

 # The R FFI Implementation

 # Introduction
 FastR can interface to native C and Fortran code in a number of ways, for example, access to C library APIs not supported by the Java JDK, access to LaPack functions, and the `.Call`, `.Fortran`, `.C` builtins.
-Each of these are defined by a Java interface,e.g. `CallRFFI` for the `.Call` builtin.
+Each of these are defined by a Java interface, e.g. `CallRFFI` for the `.Call` builtin.
 To facilitate experimentation and different implementations, the implementation of these interfaces is defined by a factory class, `RFFIFactory`, that is chosen at run time via the `fastr.ffi.factory.class` system property, or the `FASTR_RFFI` environment variable.
 The factory is responsible for creating an instance of the `RFFI` interface that in turn provides access to implementations of the underlying interfaces such as `CallRFFI`.
 This structure allows for each of the individual interfaces to be implemented by a different mechanism.
 Currently the default factory class is `TruffleNFI_RFFIFactory` which uses the Truffle NFI system to implement the transition to native code.

 # No native code mode
 FastR can be configured to avoid running any unmanaged code coming from GNU R or packages.
 It is described in more detail [here](managed_ffi.md).